THE MUDDLE FAMILIES

 Chart of Walter & Eliza Muddle's Family

-Eliza died at Chelwood Gate, at the age of 75, and she was buried in All Saints Churchyard at Danehill on 9 May 1924.
-Two months later Walter died at Chelwood Gate, at the age of about 87 (not 92 as given on his death certificate and burial record), and he was buried in All Saints Churchyard at Danehill on 15 July 1924.
+Eliza died at Chelwood Gate, at the age of 75, and she was buried in the Churchyard of All Saints at Danehill on 9 May 1924.
+Two months later Walter died at Chelwood Gate, at the age 87 (not 92 as given on his death certificate and burial record), and he was buried in the Churchyard of All Saints at Danehill on 15 July 1924.

 Their children were: